janEbert/MLPerf/HelmholtzAI/benchmarks/implementations/deepcam/README.md

 # Repo Structure

 This implementation is based on the implementation of NVIDIA, based on their containers.
-In our implementation, we use Singularity with an image that is almost identical to NVIDIA's image, except for installations of the packages h5py and pmi, which we have added to the containers, and then converted to `.sif` files for Singularity.
+In our implementation, we use Apptainer with an image that is almost identical to NVIDIA's image, except for installations of the packages h5py and pmi, which we have added to the containers, and then converted to `.sif` files for Apptainer.
 We have copied NVIDIA's Python code for the benchmark out of the container and adjusted it to our needs.
 This modified code is found in the directory `image-src`.